DataONEorg/dataone-web/content/plus/_index.md

           size: small
           style: secondary-subtle
           name: checkmark
-        text: Create a catalog of your team's data
+        text: Create a catalog of your team's data that spans the DataONE network
         headline: All of your data in one place
       - template: feature-simple
         icon: